i-d-e/ride/README.md

 ## Contact

-The repository is run by members of the Institute for Documentodatalogy and Scholarly Editing.
+The repository is run by members of the Institute for Documentology and Scholarly Editing (https://www.i-d-e.de/).
 For questions and information please contact the managing editor of RIDE: ride-editor@i-d-e.de